Vyral/amy-wengerd/_posts/2019-06-03-how-absorption-rate-data-informs-our-teams-approach.md

 Absorption rate data is divided into area, county, and the townships and cities located within them.
 Let’s explore how instrumental this data is in serving our clients a little further:&nbsp;

-Last year in North Canton, there was just a single month’s worth of homes in the $200,000 to $300,000 price range.
+Last year in North Canton, there was just a one month’s supply of homes in the $200,000 to $300,000 price range.
 Fast forward to 2019: We now have a three-month supply of homes in that same price range.
 With respect to those homes, this points to a slowdown in sales and more inventory from one year to the next. &nbsp;

 {% include pullquote.html %}